DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 identifying any of the individuals that featured on the video.
-He famously appeared on *The Colbert Report* on June 12^th^ 2007 where he discussed with Stephen Colbert whether or not bloggers should be considered journalists, arguing that bloggers’ practices and subject matter meant that they should be considered journalists even if they lack official recognition.
+He famously appeared on *The Colbert Report* on June 12^th^ 2007 where he discussed with Stephen Colbert whether or not bloggers should be classified as journalists, arguing that bloggers’ practices and subject matter meant that they should be considered journalists even if they lack official recognition.